Complaints & dispute resolution

 BookiePrice Pty Ltd

-If you remain unsatisfied after the Internal Review, you may escalate the matter to the relevant external body.
+If you remain dissatisfied after the Compliance Review, you may escalate the matter to the relevant external body.

-For privacy-related complaints, you may contact the Office of the Australian Information Commissioner at oaic.gov.au.
+Privacy complaints can be referred to the Office of the Australian Information Commissioner (OAIC) at oaic.gov.au.

-For complaints about wagering advertising or communications, information is available from the Australian Communications and Media Authority (ACMA) at acma.gov.au, where applicable.
+Complaints about a specific advertisement may be referred to the Australian Communications and Media Authority (ACMA) at acma.gov.au where applicable.

 Bet settlement disputes